2021-2022 SBA Executive Board Elections

-In compliance with the UF Law SBA Constitution, an election to determine SBA Representatives for the 2020-2021 school year will commence during the period of Friday, September 4, 2020 to Monday, September 21, 2020.
+In compliance with the UF Law SBA Constitution, an election to determine SBA Representatives for the 2021-2022 school year will commence during the period of Monday, 08-February-2021 to Tuesday, 23-February-2021.

 An Election Commission has been established consisting of current elected SBA officers who are not seeking office for the positions in contest during this election: